willis240/willis240.github.io/README.md

 - Looked deeper into how to make\edit an alert
 - Set up an alert for port 8086 on my monitoring software as a test

+### Week 7

+#### September 22

+- Went to the Solar Test Site and performed the weekly maintenance
+- Came home and logged the details about the maintenance

+#### September 23

+- Looked at the data for the Solar Site alerts and formed a proposal about changing the alerts

+#### September 24

+- Gave my proposal and received feedback about looking into working with Grafana averages over time

+#### September 25

+- Title IX Training

 ## About Me